 Try it: If you're interested in learning more about the Moderate Drinking program, information is available here.
 You can also consult the PsychologyToday.com directory to find a therapist who provides Behavioral Couples Therapy for alcohol use disorders.

 6. Happier kids.
 When a child is struggling with intense fears (e.g., phobias, obsessive-compulsive disorder), it can lead to tremendous stress for the family.
-Parents inevitably feel the strain when a child is refusing to go to school, struggling socially, or having problems at bedtime.
+Parents inevitably feel the strain when a child refuses to go to school, struggles socially, or has problems at bedtime.
 As the saying goes, "You're only as happy as your least happy child."

 The American Academy of Child and Adolescent Psychiatry recommends CBT as a first-line approach for treating many childhood conditions, including anxiety and OCD.
 Similarly, the American Academy of Sleep Medicine recommends behavioral treatments for sleep problems in infants and children, which can help both the child and the parents sleep through the night.